IBM/db2sock-ibmi/README.md

 #Future
-Many more features are planned, such as, tracing CLI APIs, debug message to joblog, socket based db2, web based db2, json based db2, etc.
+Many more features are planned, such as, tracing CLI APIs, debug message to joblog, socket based db2, web based db2, json based db2, etc. Perhaps replace existing PASE language 'drivers' with consistent versions that support all the APIs, async, wide, json, socket, etc.

-Perhaps replace existing PASE language 'drivers' with consistent versions that support all the APIs, async, wide, json, socket, etc.
+## DB2 async (future)

-Basic 'async' poll/reap vs. callback (not actual)
+Basic 'async' poll/reap vs. callback (not actual):
 At times simple example is best.
 These are not actual APIs, but demonstrate idea 'async' in languages that may not have callback.